GailFairley/NapierGroupF/Usecases/use-case 9.md

 Three different reports segmented by area are made available to the employees.

+Provide number of people who speak the following languages from greatest number to smallest, including the percentage of the world population:
+- Chinese.
+- English.
+- Hindi.
+- Spanish.
+- Arabic.

 ### Failed End Condition

 No reports are produced.